Hanoi's famous Water Puppet

 Day 2: Day of Sightseeing in Hanoi.
 With its stately buildings and tree-lined boulevards, Hanoi showcases a blend of Southeast Asian, Chinese and French styles.
 With your own guide and driver, you will tour the massive Ho Chi Minh Mausoleum and, in contrast, "The Greatest Leader"'s tiny, simple home on stilts.
 Travel open air on a ”cyclo” (pedicab) tour through the Old Quarter, and attend a whimsical water puppet show (photo left).
 Stop by one of the best and socially responsible places to buy authentic souvenirs: Craft Link, a not-for-profit handicraft business benefiting traditional women artisans.

-Days 3-4: Hanoi to Halong Bay.
+Days 3 and 4: Hanoi to Halong Bay.
 Depart for the coast and board your restored wooden “junk” boat (2nd photo from top, at left) for a 2 day-1 night exploration of Halong Bay, a UNESCO World Heritage Site.
-Sail amongst the towering limestone karsts and caves; relax on board or enjoy kayaking, a cooking class, or take a light biking trip on Cat Ba Island, a national park where you can swim at a pristine beach lapped by turquoise waters.
+Sail amongst the towering limestone karsts and caves; relax on board or enjoy kayaking, a cooking class, and swim at a picturesque beach lapped by turquoise waters.
 Meals and overnights on board.

 Days 5 to 7: Hoi An and My Son.
 Fly to Danang and drive to Hoi An, a 17-19th century trading port.
 Today, this quaint UNESCO-listed town is ideal for a walking tour.
 Purchase some stunning silk at the colorful silk market and engage a tailor to make you a fashionable outfit in a day.
 Learn to prepare a traditional Hoi An meal in a cooking class (optional).
 On another day, drive to My Son, a 4th century counterpart to Bagan, Ayuthaya and Borobudur and other grand cities of Asia.
 Overnight in Hoi An.

-Days 8 to 10: Hue.
+Days 8 and 9: Hue.
 Drive through the scenic countryside to Hue, the imperial capital from the 17th to 19th century.
 With splendid emperors’ tombs, ancient pagodas and the remains of the Citadel, the city retains its royal charm.
 Attend a royal martial arts performance reminiscent of dramatic heroic plots and be the guest at a series of contemporary and traditional artists’ studios.
 Overnight in Hue.

-Day 16: Phnom Penh Phnom Penh is nowadays a bustling city and its ochre-coloured colonial buildings, bustling squares, trendy cafés, and frangipani-lined boulevards.
+Day 15: Phnom Penh Phnom Penh is nowadays a bustling city and its ochre-coloured colonial buildings, bustling squares, trendy cafés, and frangipani-lined boulevards.
 Tour the royal palace, learn the stories of past at the national museum, and join an architectural historian on a walking tour of classic 19th century French-colonial buildings now housing plush hotels and the railway station.
 Be sure to take home some Cambodian silk, and you can see it being made by hand at an artisan silk weaving center.
-Take in a dance theatre.
+Take in a sunset cruise as a fitting end to your unforgettable travels in South East Asia.
 If you'd like to add another day, take a break from the urban scene and spend a day in the countryside at a well reputed wildlife rehabilitation center, home to 1,200 rescued animals including tigers, leopards, gibbons, elephants and others.

-Day 17 to 19: Siem Reap and Angkor Fly to Siem Reap and enjoy three days to explore this UNESCO World Heritage Site,, one of the wonders and most important religious monuments in the world, with a renowned Khmer scholar.
+Optional Siem Reap and Angkor Extension: Days 16 to 19: Fly from Phnom Penh to Siem Reap and enjoy three days to explore this UNESCO World Heritage Site,, one of the wonders and most important religious monuments in the world, with a renowned Khmer scholar.
 He has a detailed knowledge of the temple’s history as well as how they will be preserved in the decades to come.
 Take a stroll through the elaborate carved hallways of Angkor Wat as the Khmer empire is brought to life through the scholar’s explanations of the stories contained in each of the bas reliefs and murals.
 In the evenings, attend a cultural dance show and a lively, non-traditional circus that benefits disadvantaged peoples.
+Fly to Bangkok.

 Please inquire for departure dates and prices for Mekong Cruise Options mentioned below.